 Warnings may indicate danger points that should be checked to ensure that your program performs as directed.
 A warning may signal that obsolete features or non-standard features of the compiler are being used.
-Many warnings are issued only if you ask for them with one of the $-\mathbb{W}$ options (for instance, $-\mathbb{Wall}$ requests a variety of useful warnings).
+Many warnings are issued only if you ask for them with one of the $-\mathbb{W}$ options (for instance, $-\mathbb{W}all$ requests a variety of useful warnings).

 In rare instances, the compiler may issue an internal error message report.
 This signifies that the compiler itself has detected a fault that should be reported to Microchip Support.
-Details on contacting support are located in the Preface.

-C.2 Errors
+25.1 Errors